 to take advantage of encrypted data.

-Another area that you really need to have, which many
+Another area that you really need to have, which many organizations who

 install crypto features inside their production software do a poor job of